Skipper (cannon): Skipper II

 In 1984, Paul Huffman Jr., a 1978 graduate from the Virginia Tech materials engineering department, and son of Skipper's original maker, Paul Huffman Sr., eagerly volunteered to design and make a replacement cannon at no charge.
 Skipper's original carriage was serviceable, so focusing on the barrel design, Huffman traveled to Gettysburg Battlefield for research and selected a Confederate iron rifle to replicate.
 Its design compares to a 3-inch ordnance rifle, which is 70 inches long and weighs about 800 pounds.
 Huffman solicited nearby New River Valley tradesmen for help and they were more than willing to assist.
 The companies donated materials and helped to make the new cannon, which became known as, "Skipper II".Skipper II debuted at the homecoming game at Lane Stadium in October, 1984, nearly 21 years after the original Skipper first sounded.
 Skipper II was designed and constructed to be much more durable than Skipper and has been in operation since the mid 1980s.
 Other than regular maintenance, Skipper II has persevered, receiving just a few minor repairs in 2010.
 Although the official title of the cannon is "Skipper II", it is commonly referred to simply as "Skipper".

+In 2010, During the Wake Forest home game, Skipper suffered a minor setback when a primer became stuck causing a malfunction and preventing the cannon from being fired.
+After a minor repair, Skipper was back in action a short time later.

 In 2015, Skipper was issued its very own quarters in the newly constructed cadet dorm, now called Pearson Hall East.
 Skipper's home is often referred to as the “Cave.”
 The glass enclosure is situated in a highly visible location in the Upper Quad, adjacent to Pearson Hall East's main lobby and easily accessible for all students, alumni, and visitors to admire Skipper between home games and during the off-season.